orbisgis/orbisrcp/README.md

 # OrbisRCP

 OrbisRCP is the next generation of OrbisGIS components.
-The components are RCP eclipse based and must be used inside [DBeaver](https://dbeaver.io/).
+The new components are RCP eclipse based and must be used inside [DBeaver](https://dbeaver.io/).

 [DBeaver](https://dbeaver.io/) is a free and opensource multi-platform database tool to query, explore and manage data.
 Since the 6.2.2 version,the OrbisGIS team collaborates with the DBeaver team to integrate its own components : database, scripting console, map viewer...